 6.39 Stress Management

 The Trust is committed to promoting the mental well-being of all staff and recognises the importance of managing work-related stress.
 We also understand that stress originating outside of school, including personal or home life issues, can significantly impact an individual's well-being and performance at work.
-We encourage staff to raise stress-related concerns with their line manager or Head Teacher, or to access available confidential support services, so that appropriate support can be offered..
-The Headteacher ensures arrangements are in place to manage work-related stress, aligning with HSE guidance and the Management of Health and Safety at Work Regulations 1999.
+We encourage staff to raise stress-related concerns with their line manager or Head Teacher, or to access available confidential support services, so that appropriate support can be offered.The Headteacher ensures arrangements are in place to manage work-related stress, aligning with HSE guidance and the Management of Health and Safety at Work Regulations 1999.

 Identifying and Assessing Risks